bekinal/bekinal/README.md

 If you’re on a similar journey — or just curious — feel free to explore my projects, reach out, or connect with me on LinkedIn
 .
 [LinkedIn](https://www.linkedin.com/in/brandon-kinal-463a8b219/)

+Below is a collection of a few labs I completed when first beginning my career in IT.
+Having a strong foundation is fundamental in an evolving career path.
+Feel free to take a look!

-Feel free to check out my AWS hosted portfolio [here!](https://resume.brandonkinalcloud.com)
+A majority of my cloud-based projects will be documented on my AWS hosted portfolio [here!](https://resume.brandonkinalcloud.com)

 ---